justnrashad/Freeeze/README.md

 # Freeeze
-HTML Website for a frozen desert company
+HTML Website for a frozen dessert company